Avshalom Pollak: Early life and education

 Avshalom was born in Haifa, Israel.
 He was trained as a classical actor and graduated from the Nissan Nativ Drama School in Tel Aviv.
 After graduating, Avshalom was playing in a large number of films and television programs, as well as many theatrical plays.
 Among his leading roles were William Shakespeare's Romeo and Juliet as Romeo; Casssio in Othello; Molière's Valere in The Miser; Chekhov's Tuzenbach in Three Sisters and more.
 He had the opportunity to work at the Habimah Theatre, the Cameri Theater, Gesher Theater and the Haifa Municipal Theatre.

 Since 1994, Avshalom Pollak has been working with Inbal Pinto, with whom he founded the Inbal Pinto and Avshalom Pollak Dance Company.

 In 2011 Pinto and Pollak were given Israel's ministry of culture award for creation of Toros and Rushes Plus.
 In 2003 they directed, choreographed and designed the opera Armide by Christoph Willibald Gluck.
 In 2013 they directed, choreographed and designed the original musical The Cat That Lived A Million Times by Yoko Sano in Tokyo, and the opera The Cunning Little Vixen by Leoš Janáček in Bergen, Norway.

 Together, Inbal Pinto and Avshalom Pollak have created, choreographed and designed the following works for their company: Oyster a co-production with The Maison De La Danse, Lyon, France (1999), Oyster won the award of The Israel Theater Academy Award for the year 2000 as The Best Production in Stage Arts category.
 BOOBIES a co-production with DeSingel Theater, Antwerp, Belgium (2002).
 Shaker (2006).
 Armide an opera by Christoph Willbald Gluck at the Opera House of Wiesbaden in Germany (2004) and The Israeli Opera (2007).
 RUSHES A collaboration with Pilobolus Dance Theatre (2007).
-Hydra a co-production with Saitama Arts Foundation, Israel Festival (2008) and Stepts #11 (2008).
+Hydra a co-production with Saitama Arts Foundation, Israel Festival (2008) and Stepts No. 11 (2008).
 Trout a co-production with Stavanger2008, Cultural Capital of Europe, Collaboration with the Kitchen Orchestra (2008).
 Bombyx Mori (2011).
 GOLDFISH (2013).
 The cunning little vixen, an opera by Leoš Janáček at the Bergen National Opera, Norway (2013) Dust (2013).
 Wallflower a collaboration with Tel Aviv Museum of Art (2014).
 Wrapped Renewed Production.
 Originally created in 1998 (2015).
 Since 2008 he is the artistic director of Avshalom Pollak Dance Theatre.